Home » Recipes » Desserts » Candy » Easy Microwave Chocolate Fudge

 Can fudge go bad?

 Yes, fudge can go ‘bad’ in quality, taste, and texture.
-But due to the high sugar content, it does not typically go bad like other foods do in the sense of molding or rotting.
+However, due to the high sugar content, it does not typically go bad like other foods do in the sense of molding or rotting.

 Why is my fudge grainy?